frodrigoalves/Tokenized-Gold/README.md

 cd frontend && npm run dev
 ```

-Alternatively, build and run everything using Docker Compose from the repository root:
+Alternatively, build and run everything using Docker Compose from the repository root.
+The `docker-compose.yml` file orchestrates the Node API and Next.js frontend:

 ```bash
 docker-compose up --build